 With others being able to help you with any alerts or messages you may receive from your Ring ecosystem, it can help put your mind at ease, especially when it comes to the safety of your home.
 In the remainder of this article, we’ll cover what shared Ring users can and cannot do with their access to your account and Ring device.

-So, you have an entire Ring ecosystem that includes Ring security cameras and a Ring Doorbell.
-Maybe, you just have a Ring Doorbell; no matter how big your Ring inventory is you can add a shared user to your Ring account, so they can also access your devices.
+So, you have an entire Ring ecosystem that includes Ring security cameras and a Ring Doorbell; maybe you just have a Ring Doorbell.
+No matter how big your Ring inventory is, you can add a shared user to your Ring account, so they can also access your devices.

 - Full Access User: This user has been given the username and password to the entire Ring account.
 They can do any and everything within this account without restrictions.

-- Shared User: Shared Users are to be invited by the primary Ring account owner.
-The features that are allowed to this user are just enough without having total control over the Ring account.
+- Shared User: Ring Shared users are to be invited by the primary Ring account owner.
+The features allowed to this user are just enough without total control over the Ring account.

 - Guest User: Only used for the Ring Alarm.
 These users can arm and disarm the alarm with the PIN but do not have access to the Ring app and other features.

 With shared users on your Ring account, you can give them access to the following features:

 - Ring alerts and messages